dorbin/scratch/provision-spinnaker.md

 ### Manage & Share Spinnaker

-Now that Spinnaker has been provisioned, next steps can be found via this landing page:
+Now that you have provisioned Spinnaker, run this command to start managing
+Spinnaker:

 ```bash
 ~/scratch/manage/update_console.sh